sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 Based on the result of `@post.save`, the method will execute either the code in the `if` or in the `else`.
 The code `format.html` or `format.json` means that Rails will understand the format asked for by the user, whether HTML or JSON.
 For the moment, we will only look at the lines starting with `format.html`.

 You can see that depending upon whether `@post` correctly saves, the `new` page will be rendered or the response will be a redirect.
+Neither one of these renders a `create.html.erb` file.

 Rails will, _by default_, render the template that has the same name as the current controller method.
 But, **if** there is a `render` statement in the method, Rails will use whatever view is specified by that method.